Human adaptations to arid and high-altitude regions of eastern Central Asia in the Late Pleistocene and Early Holocene

 Bos/Poephagus baikalensis (Baikal yak) mandible

-The Moiltyn-am site, Orkhon valley
+The Moiltyn-am site, near Kharkhorin in the Orkhon Valley